MiikaPollari/MiikaPollari/README.md

 - 👋 Hi, I’m @MiikaPollari
-- 🎓 I'm studying information technology in LAB university of applied sciences
+- 🎓 I'm studying information technology in LAB University of Applied Sciences
-- 🏢 I have a dream that one day I have my own tech company!
+- 🏢 I have a dream that one day I'll have my own tech company!
 - 📱 My next goal is to be a iOS developer

 <!---